New recruits to take up positions in Limerick, Cavan, Waterford, Kildare, Kerry & Meath

 Mr. McMahon said the 14 new recruits, while now qualified to commence their work at their allocated Fire Stations, will participate in a number of additional courses over the coming months starting with a 2-week Breathing Apparatus course in Bray, Co.
 Wicklow, in February 2016.
 Hosted once again by Limerick Fire and Rescue Service, the course will see the Firefighters being trained how to wear the breathing apparatus kit and negotiate the unknown layout of buildings in dark, hot and humid conditions, as well as how to both extinguish fires and rescue casualties.

-The passing out parade was attended by Elected Representatives and Chief Fire Officers from Limerick, Kerry, Meath, Kildare, Cavan and Waterford, Directors of Services from each of the local authorities, and the course instruction team comprising Station Officers John Mulready (Cappamore) and John Lyons (Rathkeale) and Sub Station Officer Michael McNamara (Limerick City).
+The passing out parade was attended by Elected Representatives and Chief Fire Officers from Limerick, Kerry, Meath, Kildare, Cavan and Waterford, Directors of Services from each of the local authorities, and the course instruction team comprising Station Officers John Mulready (Cappamore) and John Lyons (Rathkeale) and Sub Station Officer Michael McNamara (Limerick City) check my reference.